 Well-Intentioned Extremist: While it can't be denied that many of the creatures Gantz targets need to be stopped, the methods it uses to achieve these goals are cruel and unusual.

-Loser Hero: Starts off as one, a selfish and mean-spirited teenager obsessed with sex and not much else.
+Designated Hero: Starts off as one, a selfish and mean-spirited teenager obsessed with sex and not much else.
 His experiences with Gantz (as well as postive influence from Kato) set him on the path to becoming a more mature, heroic person.

 The Unfavorite: His parents could give a rat's ass about him, preferring his outgoing younger brother Akira.
 His teachers don't respect him.
 And the only friends he has at school are disloyal and superficial.